 As such, with the right preparation and a ‘technical opinion’ from the relevant national patent office, a utility model can be just as strong as a patent.

 As mentioned above, a key point to note is that the term of protection for utility models is shorter than for patents.
-The relevant term varies depending on the country in which protection is being sought, but typically protection is available for between 7 and 10 years (without the option to extend or renew).
+The relevant term varies depending on the country in which protection is being sought, but typically protection is available for between 6 and 15 years (without the option to extend or renew), whereas patent protection lasts for 20 years in most countries.

 Can I apply for both a utility model and a patent?